 - In step 7, the AIoT Device Permanent Identifier is used as the AIoT Identification Information.

-- In step 10, if the verification of RESAIOT is successful and if the T-ID type is stored type, then AIOTF shall instruct the ADM to derive a new T-ID as specified in Annex B.1 and to store it in the AIoT Device profile.
+- In step 10, if the verification of RESAIOT is successful and if the T-ID type is stored type, then AIOTF shall instruct the ADM to derive a new T-ID (T-ID_n+1) as specified in Annex B.1 and to stores it as T-ID_n in the AIoT Device profile.
 If the T-ID is to be updated by command, the AIOTF shall also obtain the newly derived T-ID from the ADM.

 NOTE 1: The AIOTF identifies the AIoT Device by checking the received RESAIoT parameter.
 Therefore, the AIoT Identification Information is not needed in the D2R message and the Inventory Report message.